 Ecotourism and Protected areas

-According to the UNWTO's definition, ecotourism refers to forms of tourism which have the following characteristics:
+According to the UN Tourism's definition, ecotourism refers to forms of tourism which have the following characteristics:

 - All nature-based forms of tourism in which the main motivation of the tourists is the observation and appreciation of nature as well as the traditional cultures prevailing in natural areas.